SLU-biochar/biochar-systems-dev/content/en/stability/app.md

 <b>Part 1 / 3   -   Exploring the data</b>
 <p/>
 <p>
 This first dashboard allows to explore the biochar incubation data and the associated metadata, which were collected from the litterature and compiled in a single consistent format.
-The result of many hours of work.
 </p>

 "